progrium/duplex/README.md

 The main primitives in Duplex are Peers and Channels.
 Peers are like advanced sockets that can connect and be connected to.
 They most closely resemble ZeroMQ sockets.
 Behind the scenes they are both an SSH server and client up to the SSH Connection Layer.
 There's no terminals or shelling out here, we just use the lower level protocols that give us encrypted, bi-directional, multiplexed streams.
 These streams are exposed as Channels.

 Channels are much closer to a regular socket connection, but are tunneled through the secure connections between Peers.
 Unlike regular TCP connections, Channels come with some metadata, including their intended service and key-value headers.
 The Channel API has basic send/recv calls, but also calls for sending and receiving message frames.
-It also utilizes what SSH would use for STDERR to send error frames.
+It also utilizes what SSH would use for stderr to send error frames.

 Frames are just length prefixed payloads of bytes.
 Frames can go in either direction.
 This is a solid foundation for any application protocol.
 What's more, you can send Channels over Channels.
 Just think about that.